 If you plan to graduate, take a leave of absence, or withdraw from the university, please follow these steps beforehand to preserve your valued computer files and to minimize the risk of missing e-mails sent to you:

-Transition to a personal email account.
+Transition to a staff email account.

 When you leave the University, ACT will continue to forward e-mail sent to the @ucsd.edu address for up to one year.
 However, be aware that after a year that @ucsd.edu address may then be assigned to a future student.
 Please be sure to change any outside references to it as indicated in step 5.